-Let me answer with an example.
-In Zambia, a young girl who had been raped at school.
+Let me answer with the example of a young Zambian girl who had been raped at school.
 There was no law in Zambia that protected her, but she used the Maputo Protocol, which is a regional framework that her country had adopted, and went to the courts to demand justice.
 She won the case, and as a result the Zambian government adopted a law on violence against women and protecting girls at school.
 That gives me hope that our regional advocacy improves lives of African women in a tangible way.
 Every level of the work we do matters.

 “Our regional advocacy improves lives of African women in a tangible way.”

 We need to document these stories more!

 I think we also need to be more intentional about how we do advocacy.
 At FEMNET we would make sure that our delegation to big international forums like the UN Commission on the Status of Women (CSW) in New York was not just our own staff.

 We wanted our members to come along: women and advocates directly affected by the issues who were then able to speak on their own behalf, call out their governments for saying things were doing well when they knew their international promises had not been translated into national policies, and proposing their own solutions.
 As advocates, if we want to feel like the levels are connected, we should be intentional about connecting the levels!

 Still, some policy issues seem so big picture.
 Let’s take the question of economic policies.
 How do UN negotiations on economic policies impact life of my auntie, who lives in a remote village in Cameroon?